 There are many different companies that produce modular wine storage systems.
-At Wine Racks America we manufacture our instaCellar, CellarVue and Retail Edge Series modular storage systems out of wood, which is available unstained or with a variety of finishes.
-We also design and distribute modular systems produced by industry partners such as Kessick Wine Cellars, VintageView Wine Storage Systems and more.
+At Wine Racks America we manufacture our instaCellar, CellarVue and Retail Wine Racks modular storage systems out of wood, which is available unstained or with a variety of finishes.
+We also design and distribute custom systems produced by reputable industry partners such as Kessick Wine Cellars, VintageView Wine Storage Systems and more.

 Transitional Wood & Metal

 Commercial & Industrial

 When you boil it down there only two different types of wine cellars – passive & active.

 Whatever your approach is to your cellar, remember this:

 The ideal room conditions for long term storage consist of a constant temperature between 55°F and 60°F with 50% to 70% relative humidity.

 Ideally, a passive cellar will maintain constant temperature and humidity year round – like a cave in France.
 Basement spaces that are ideal for passively storing wine are usually below grade and surrounded by earth on 2-3 walls.
 If the room that you choose to store your wine in does not have a 6 degree temperature swing in a 12 month period and falls in the right humidity range, all you need to do is add some racking, and viola, instant wine cellar.

 If your room is not in an ideal spot, you are going to have to actively control the conditions of the room with insulation, a vapor barrier, a cooling unit etc. To build a room specifically for these conditions, you’ll want to take extra care during construction so that you don’t eventually damage your storage space or overwork your cooling unit.